The comparative statics of persuasion: The persuasion model

 \section{The persuasion model}

 There is an uncertain state of the world, formally a random variable taking values in a bounded interval $\left[ \underline{x}, \bar{x} \right]$.
 We assume without loss of generality that $\underline{x}=0$ and $\bar{x}=1$.
 We shall use the term \emph{distribution} to refer to CDFs $[0,1] \to [0,1]$.
 We write $F_0$ for the distribution of the state, and refer to it as `the prior (distribution)'.
-For two distributions $F$ and $G$, recall that $F$ is a mean-preserving contraction of $G$ exactly if
+For two distributions $F$ and $G$, recall that $F$ is a mean-preserving contraction of $G$ if and only if

-or equivalently iff $\int \phi \dd F \leq \int \phi \dd G$ for every convex $\phi : [0,1] \to \R$. \footnote{See e.g. \textcite[§3.A]{ShakedShanthikumar2007}.}
+or equivalently iff $\int \psi \dd F \leq \int \psi \dd G$ for every convex $\psi : [0,1] \to \R$. \footnote{See e.g. \textcite[§3.A]{ShakedShanthikumar2007}.}

-A sender chooses a \emph{signal,} i.e. a random variable jointly distributed with the state. \footnote{Formally, a signal is $(M,\pi)$, where $M$ is a compact set and $\pi$ is a map $[0,1] \to \Delta(M)$, where $\Delta(M)$ denotes the Borel probabilities on $M$.
-The idea is that $M$ is a set of messages, and that $\pi(x) \in \Delta(M)$ is the distribution of messages sent if the state is $x \in [0,1]$.} Given a signal, each signal realisation induces a posterior belief via Bayes's rule, whose expectation we call the \emph{posterior mean.} Each signal thus induces a random posterior mean, with some distribution.
-Call a distribution \emph{feasible (given $F_0$)} iff it is the posterior-mean distribution induced by some signal. \textcite{Kolotilin2018} showed that the feasible distributions are precisely the mean-preserving contractions of the prior $F_0$.
+A sender chooses a \emph{signal,} i.e. a random variable jointly distributed with the state. \footnote{Formally, a signal is $(M,\pi)$, where $M$ is a compact metric space and $\pi$ is a Borel measurable map $[0,1] \to \Delta(M)$, where $\Delta(M)$ is set of all the Borel probabilities on $M$, with the topology of weak convergence.
+The interpretation is that $M$ is a set of messages, and that $\pi(x) \in \Delta(M)$ is the distribution of messages sent if the state is $x \in [0,1]$.} Given a signal, each signal realisation induces a posterior belief via Bayes's rule, whose expectation we call the \emph{posterior mean.} Each signal thus induces a random posterior mean, with some distribution.
+Call a distribution \emph{feasible (given $F_0$)} iff it is the posterior-mean distribution induced by some signal. \textcite[][Proposition~1]{Kolotilin2014} showed that the feasible distributions are precisely the mean-preserving contractions of the prior $F_0$. \footnote{This result may be traced to \textcite{HardyLittlewoodPolya1929,Blackwell1951}.}

 The sender's (interim) payoff at a given realised posterior belief is assumed to depend only on its mean: her payoff at posterior mean $m \in [0,1]$ is $u(m)$, where $u : [0,1] \to \R$ is upper semi-continuous.
 Her problem is to choose among the feasible distributions $F$ to maximise her expected payoff $\int u \dd F$.